 On April 5, 2020, The CREB published an article, interviewing Ariette, about bringing your own realtor when buying a new home directly from a builder.
 Read the full article here: Better bargaining: why new-build home buyers should hire a realtor.

-You are allowed to work with your own realtor when you buy a new build home, directly from the builder.
-The show homes in Calgary are all staffed by sales people, who work in the best interest of the builder.
-Sales people in show homes are not licensed like realtors are, and these sales people are not bound by certain codes and ethics, like realtors are.
-Also, builders use their own contracts, created by the builders and their lawyers.
-So always bring your realtor when buying a new home from the builder.
+You are allowed to work with your own realtor when you buy a newly built home directly from the builder.
+The show homes in Calgary are all staffed by sales people who are working in the best interests of the builder.
+Sales people in show homes are not licensed like realtors and these sales people are not bound by certain codes and ethics, like realtors are.
+Also, builders use their own contracts, created by the builders and their own lawyers.
+With these factors in mind, you should always bring your realtor when buying a home from a builder.

-RECA is the governing body that creates, regulates and enforces the standards in real estate in Alberta.
-This same RECA always recommends having your own representation when you buy (or sell) a home or condo.
+RECA is the governing body that creates, regulates and enforces the standards of real estate in Alberta.
+This same RECA always recommends you bring your own representation when you buy (or sell) any home or condo.

 Builders require that your realtor is present during your first visit in their showroom

 Bring your realtor on your first visit to any show home

 If you enter a show home without your realtor on your first visit, you may be, essentially, waiving your right to have a realtor’s representation and help in your new home purchase.
 Some builders require you to sign in when you enter the show home, suggesting this is for safety reasons.
 But, through our experience, we have discovered that this signature may be the builder’s means of having you waive your rights to using a realtor to help you buy a home.
 You write your name on that piece of paper, and you have just waived your right to bring your realtor. (article continues under contact form)